Can Clean Houses Get Roaches?

 As I mentioned earlier, clean houses can get roaches.
 It doesn’t matter how clean your house is; if your home allows them access to water, food, and shelter, you can get roaches.

-Like rodents, roaches can enter your home through cracks, holes, and gaps in your home.
 But since they are much smaller, they can also enter through windows and doors and attach to the things you bring into your house, especially food sources.

 Roaches can breed and multiply quickly.
 Female roaches can reproduce female roaches only asexually.
-Roaches are also dangerous due to them carrying diseases and allergens.

-To get rid of roaches in your home follow the CDC’s four-step plan for managing roaches in your house.
+To get rid of roaches in your home, follow the CDC’s four-step plan for managing roaches in your house.